 Attend an initial training in July and at least one In-Service Training each year

-If you are a freshman and have not tested out of development reading/writing classes, you must attend Generation Hope's Summer Bridge course, which will take place on two Saturdays in July after the initial training
+If you are a first year college student, you must attend Generation Hope's Summer Bridge course, which will take place virtually in July

 Attend the Generation Hope Gala and Hope Conference each June

 Respond to communication from Generation Hope staff within 24 hours

 Maintain a GPA of 2.5 or above and a minimum of 6 credits per semester